Altinity/antalya-examples/README.md

 Analytic data size has increased to a point where traditional designs based on shared-nothing architectures and block storage are prohibitively expensive to operate.
-Project Antalya introduces a new, fully open source architecture for cost-efficient, real-time systems using cheap object storage and scalable compute, specifically:
+Project Antalya introduces a fully open source architecture for cost-efficient, real-time systems using cheap object storage and scalable compute, specifically: